Namrah-99/DSA-in-JS/data-structures/details/objects/general.md

 shallowCopy.name = "Bob";
 console.log(person.name); // Output: also "Bob" (changes are reflected in original object)
 ```

+Time Complexity: O(n) - Where n is the number of own enumerable properties in the person object.
+The spread syntax { ...person } creates a new object and copies all enumerable own properties of person into it, which requires iterating over all properties of person.

 Using Object.assign with a new empty object:
 ```javascript
 const person = { name: "Alice", age: 30 };